 May 4, 2024 General Election - Cancelled

 City elections are conducted in accordance with the Texas Election Code and held annually on the first Saturday in May.
 The City of Aubrey contracts election services through the Denton County Election Administration.
 The City of Aubrey will hold a General Election on Saturday, May 4, 2024.
-In this election, members will be elected at large to fill the office of City Council Place 3 for a term of two years, Place 4 for a term of three years, and Mayor for a term of two years.
+In this election, members will be elected at large to fill the office of City Council Place 1 for a term of two years, Place 2 for a term of three years, and Place 5 for a term of three years.

 In the city's general election, the filing period begins on the 108th day before election day (January 17) and ends at 5 pm on the 78th day before election day (February 16).
 Applications for a place on the ballot must be filed with the City Secretary during the filing period for the election.
 The forms may be found on the Secretary of State website with additional forms on the Texas Ethics Commission website.
 Once available, a candidate packet will be available at the bottom of this page.
 Voter registration information and polling locations and times can be found on Vote Denton.